 Now that we know what we’re actually talking about when we refer to video resolution, we can talk about how all of this can affect video content you generate for your video course.

 The DL on SD vs HD

-While this level of resolution was long an industry standard, rapid advances in screen technologies, as well as greater bandwidth accommodations for users, have meant that SD has slowly been losing favor over the years.
+While this level of video resolution was long an industry standard, rapid advances in screen technologies, as well as greater bandwidth accommodations for users, have meant that SD video has slowly been losing favor over the years.

-And then you have 1080p video, known as “full HD”, coming in at 1920 X 1080.
+And then you have 1080p video, known as “full HD video”, coming in at 1920 X 1080.
 When people typically say “HD” 1080p videos come to mind, but 720p videos are also technically HD.